 Homelessness is fraught with bias.
 It’s a challenge for caregivers serving those experiencing homelessness to have the right context in which to express empathy.

 Community advocate Val Romness presented this concern to Dell Med’s Community-Driven Initiatives program during its first Call for Ideas — for proposals for improving health in a community submitted by those who live and work there.
-As a result, the program partnered with Romness and Dell Med’s Department of Psychiatry, which received funding from the Hogg Foundation to further understanding about the social determinants of health.
+As a result, the program partnered with Romness and Dell Med’s Department of Psychiatry and Behavioral Sciences, which received funding from the Hogg Foundation to further understanding about the social determinants of health.

 Romness and the department developed a curriculum for a class to provide community members an up-close perspective of homelessness.
 Now, The University of Texas at Austin will offer a 12-hour graduate course to teach empathy for homelessness through experiential learning, with a special focus on the correlation between homelessness and mental illness.

 How It Happened

 In fall 2016, Community-Driven Initiatives issued its first Call for Ideas.
 In response, Romness submitted her notes from testifying before the Texas Legislature.
 It was a laundry list of grievances she had amassed through her work as editor of street newspaper The Challenger, whose target audience is people experiencing homelessness.

 One theme ringing throughout her testimony materials was the lack of empathy expressed by care providers — social workers, case managers, nurses, physicians, law enforcement — for this population.

 “There isn’t enough understanding that homelessness puts people at risk for mental health issues and emotional trauma, and that mental illness colors the homelessness experience,” says Lourdes J. Rodríguez, DrPH, director of Community-Driven Initiatives at the time.
 “That makes it harder to move forward out of homelessness.”

 The resulting idea was to cultivate empathy among front-line providers through the format of an experiential class.